lycanthrobby/lycanthrobby/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Noah!
-He/Him; Bisexual (masc leaning) and Trans!
-You can call me Noah / Robby, either is for, or!
+He/Him; Bisexual (masc leaning), Trans, as well as Asexual!
+That being said, please do NOT make sexual remarks around me OR towards me, even if it’s in a joking manner.
+I am very uncomfortable with things like that and I am HAPPILY taken, blelele.
+That beings said uh… You can call me Noah / Robby, either is for, or!
 By the character I am on pony / names of my fictkins.

 18 years old!
 I ask that if you’re under 15-16, to not interact with me, unless we are already friends.
 Thank you <3